ALF-eV/Association/DE-RSE-Proposal.md

 the projects.
 To repeat I very much liked the idea from here https://www.wauland.de/de/donate/

+This should also give us an overview of the landscape of software projects.
+Together NFDI4RSE this would give another opportunity for standardization finding commonalities across software projects.

 ### Chapters
 Our original Verein had the notion of chapters that collect projects of similar interests.
 This would make funding easier for funders who can only fund projects of a given field/type.